Effects of This Work.

-effects of this work – For many people these practices bring about calm-vitality.
-They often soften emotions, calm nervous systems, bring about more fluid thinking, foster resiliency, soften past trauma, bring more ease with/in your body, and they tend to bring forth a sense of spaciousness.
+For many people these practices bring about calm-vitality.
+They often soften emotions and enliven, calm nervous systems, bring about more fluid thinking, foster resiliency, soften past trauma, bring more ease with/in your body, and they tend to bring forth a sense of spaciousness.
 A feeling of alive-peace.

 For a wordy response – We start our session by talking a bit.
 Once I have a little sense of you/your life situation, I propose a practice.
 Depending on who you are, we might work with a breath practice.
 Or we might work with imagination-visualization-memory, or moving actively.
+Depending on where you’re at we might use quite focused mental-attention work, or body-based activation/play, we might work without ‘mindfulness’ at all.
 There are many options.
 We aim to start with practices that seem to fit you, right at you are in that moment.

-I work as a guide, inviting you to ask yourself questions and I help you listen to your bodily-sensation responses.
+Primarily I work as a guide, inviting you to investigate what you sense and feel.
+We work with asking yourself questions and I support you in listening to your bodily-sensation responses.
 As we explore bodily sensations – thought and emotions usually begin to change.
 When that happens it often feels a bit like magic, spontaneous, without effort.

-For people who are seeking bigger life changes/healing, that sort of change reminds me of making an emulsion sauce – you and the change you want might be similar to oil and vinegar.
+For people who are seeking to work towards new habits, bigger life changes or healing, that sort of change reminds me of making an emulsion sauce – you and the change you want might be similar to oil and vinegar.
 If we do too much too fast, we “break” the sauce.
-If we move at pace that fits you, these sorts of practices tend to integrate nourishing-feeling changes into your life.
+If we move at pace that fits you, these sorts of practices tend to integrate, bringing nourishing-feeling changes into your life.

 When thinking about change, I’m reminded of the popular science term, neuroplasticity.
-A simplified way to talk about this is: how your thinking and emotions work, how your ‘neurons fire’ – this sort of stuff can change to some degree, there is some plasticity to it.
-For example, over time you may notice that your nervous system feels a bit more alive/calm feeling, rather than anxious.
+A simplified way to talk about this is: how your thinking-emotions work, how your ‘neurons fire’ – this sort of stuff can change to some degree, there is some plasticity to it.
+For example, over time you may notice that your nervous system or thinking-emotions feel a bit more alive/calm feeling, less anxious.

 Meanwhile, some aspects of you may be less prone to change.
 Our neuro/body types vary so much, and our social environments vary a great deal.
 All this seems to mean that what extent and what speed of change matches one person, may not work for someone else.

 As far as I have found, there is not an easy-peasy test you can take to figure these sorts of questions out – what can you change, what can you not change.
-So, what we do, together, is to work in a super personalized way.
+So, what we do together, is to work in a super personalized way.
 We work at a pace that seems to fit YOU, we work with practices that seem to work for you.
 As we move along, we regularly take time to reflect, how’s it going?
-Does it feel like we are on a path that is filled with a sort of alive-calm feeling?
+Does it feel like we are on a path and pace that seems nourishing?
 Should we adjust our course or pace?

 If all of this is sounds very unfamiliar or confusing to you, you are not alone.
 This stuff usually makes way more sense after doing a bit of it.

-As you gain skill in listening into yourself – these same listening skills are then applied to sense/listen to other creatures around you – be they humans or trees.
+As you gain skill in listening into yourself – these same listening skills are then applied to sense/listen to other creatures around you – be they humans or trees with the aim of getting curious, listening to them.
+Exploring inter-relationships is very central in how I approach all of this work.
 Thus, these practices might be referred to as learning, healing, emotional intelligence, communication skills, or so forth.